zsystm/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 - `int` is the length of the array,
 - `field_name` is the Protobuf field name of the repeated field,
   - add an optional `s` at the end if `<int> > 1` and the `field_name` doesn't already end with `s`.
+- `field_kind` is the type of the Protobuf repeated field

 #### Examples